 Long before Forster first visited India, he had already gained a vivid picture of its people and places from a young Indian Muslim named Syed Ross Masood, whom Forster began tutoring in England starting in 1906.
 Forster and Masood became very close, and Masood introduced Forster to several of his Indian friends.
 Echoes of the friendship between the two can be seen in the characters of Fielding and Aziz in A Passage to India.
 By the time Forster first visited India, in 1912, the Englishman was well prepared for his travels throughout the country.

 At the time of Forster’s visit, the British government had been officially ruling India since 1858, after the failed Sepoy Rebellion in 1857, in which Indians attempted to regain rule from the British East India Company.
-The East India Company, a privately owned trading concern, had been gaining financial and political power in India since the seventeenth century.
-By the time of Forster’s visit, Britain’s control over India was complete: English governors headed each province and were responsible to Parliament.
+The East India Company, a privately owned trading concern, had been gaining financial and political power in India since the 17th century.
+By the time of Forster’s visit, Britain’s control over India was complete.
+English governors headed each province and were responsible to Parliament.
 Though England had promised the Indian people a role in government in exchange for their aid during World War I, India did not win independence until three decades later, in 1949.

 Forster’s style is marked by his sympathy for his characters, his ability to see more than one side of an argument or story, and his fondness for simple, symbolic tales that neatly encapsulate large‑scale problems and conditions.
 These tendencies are all evident in A Passage to India, which was immediately acclaimed as Forster’s masterpiece upon its publication.
 It is a traditional social and political novel, unconcerned with the technical innovation of some of Forster’s modernist contemporaries such as Gertrude Stein or T.S.
 Eliot.
 A Passage to India is concerned, however, with representing the chaos of modern human experience through patterns of imagery and form.
 In this regard, Forster’s novel is similar to modernist works of the same time period, such as James Joyce’s Ulysses (1922) and Virginia Woolf’s Mrs. Dalloway (1925).